joinpursuit/Pursuit-Core-iOS/lessons/variables-and-logic/full-lesson.md

 ```

 ####Integer Operators
 We can also use arithmatic on integers.
-We will go into more detail on integer operations on Thursday.
+We will go into more detail on integer operations later this week.

 |Operator Symbol| Explanation |True Example|
 |---|---|---|